TheGnuGod/Gnudo/README.md

 **Thanks for READINGME, and hopefully helping out with Gnudo!**

 (Also, when I say "we" I mean "I", and when you see "us" read "me".
-It just sounds better this way)
+It just sounds better this way.)